CORE Logo Subtext

 With CORE’s history of extensive programming and emergency responses following hurricanes Idalia and Ian, our teams quickly mobilized in Georgia and expanded efforts into North Carolina, where we’ve actively served the community since 2018 in response to Hurricane Florence.

-How has CORE helped support those impacted by Hurricane Helene?
+How is CORE supporting the long-term recovery of those impacted by Hurricane Helene?

 “And thank you to CORE who has been there from the start.
 I’m so thankful for them, because they find ways to help us get back home soon.” – Maria, Alan Campos resident

-Communities in Southern Georgia suffered three back-to-back storms in thirteen months, exposing and compounding vulnerabilities and making recovery harder for many residents.
-In Georgia, CORE tarped severely damaged mobile homes and conducted wellness checks to support community members, many of whom are elderly, low income and without insurance, and managing chronic illnesses.
-Some had been dealing with residual mold and interior damage leftover from Hurricane Idalia last year.
+In Valdosta, Georgia, CORE tarped severely damaged mobile homes and conducted wellness checks to support community members, many of whom are elderly, low income and without insurance, and managing chronic illnesses.
+Some had been dealing with residual mold and interior damage from the three back-to-back storms that previously impacted the region.

 #HurricaneHeleneResponse